Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Champions of Juju.md

 You gain a +2 bonus to attack and damage rolls with this magic weapon.

-When you damage a creature with this sword, you gain temporary hit points equal to the roll of the attack die.
+When you damage a creature with this sword, you gain temporary hit points equal to the roll of the weapon's damage die.

 In addition, if you're also attuned to Sang'thraze the Deflector, you can use a bonus action to merge both swords into Sul'thraze the Lasher.
 You are automatically attuned to it.